 - Related Information

-The main value proposition for the MANIFESTO is that you get a capable bionic hand for a much lower price than its Western competitors with the added advantage of a) advanced features and b) personalized style.
+The main value proposition for the Manifesto is that you get a capable bionic hand with the added advantage of a) advanced features and b) personalized styling.

 Grip Patterns & Control System

 The Manifesto Hand operates like most modern bionic hands.
 When the user attempts to move the hand, the muscles in the residual limb contract.
 These contractions generate electrical signals that are detected by sensors placed in the arm socket that press against the skin.
 The detected signals are then sent to a control processor that cleans them up and translates them into commands for the bionic hand.